 Intermodal transportation revolutionized the shipping industry.
-By combining multiple modes of transportation, the delivering and receiving of goods was made much more efficient.
+By combining multiple modes of transportation, such as by land and sea, the delivering and receiving of goods was made much more efficient.
 Moreover, it simplified the cargo handling process enabling businesses to reduce damage and loss costs.
 As such, it has become a popular way to convey freight from one destination to another.
 In fact, more than 25 million containers are shipped each year using intermodal transportation.

 Here is a brief summary of intermodal transportation’s origins.

 Intermodal transportation dates back to the 18th century in England, when it was primarily used on canals.
 It became even more widespread in the 19th century as railroads became the norm.
 By the beginning of the 20th century, covered containers were introduced for the transportation of products such as furniture.
 The United States adopted this practice as early as 1911.

 Now that you have a brief history of intermodal transportation, let’s dig into the details and a definition of the intermodal transportation system.
 In this article, we'll explain the intermodal definition as well as the key benefits of intermodal transportation.

 What is intermodal transportation and how does it work?

 The easiest way to define “intermodal” is anything involving two or more different modes.
 Inter means multiple, and modal is referring to modes.